Bbold72/TIS-FA22-SmartMOOCs/README.md

 ## Project Overview
 [SmartMOOCs](https://smartmoocs.web.illinois.edu/
-) is a project to incorporate AI/ML into **M**assive **O**pen **O**nline **C**ourses to improve learner experience.
-One avenue of research is to divide a lecture into subtopics to enhance the use experience.
-To automatically detect these topic transitions, this projet follows the methodology outlined in Wang and Goutte 2018.
+) is a project to incorporate AI/ML into **M**assive **O**pen **O**nline **C**ourses to improve the learner experience.
+One avenue of research is to divide a lecture into subtopics to enhance the user experience.
+To automatically detect these topic transitions, this project follows the methodology outlined in Wang and Goutte 2018.
 They detect topic change by evaluating the similarity between two consecutive documents.
-A trascript can be broken into equal length time segments, and the similarity between text in consecutive segments can be calculated, producing a time series.
+A transcript can be broken into equal length time segments, and the similarity between text in consecutive segments can be calculated, producing a time series.
 Finally, a breakpoint algorithm can be applied to the time series to detect topic transitions.